hflicka/ardensyntax-eclipse-plugin/eclipse-plugin/arden2bytecode-compiler/README.md

 Note that you should place a compiled version of JewelCli (Version 0.6) into the directory jewelcli.

-After doing that, the following files should be present:
+After doing that, the following files should be present (relative to the directory containing this readme):

 * jewelcli/uk/co/flamingpenguin/jewel/cli/Argument.class
 * jewelcli/uk/co/flamingpenguin/jewel/cli/ArgumentCollection.class